 - Subverted, because some of the Donald Duck soldier cartoons were not direct propaganda and had a "Beetle Bailey" sense of humor to them.
 These cartoons tended to show Pete as Donald's commanding officer.

-- It maybe even Inverted for some cartoons.
-Donald Gets Drafted, for example, actually made to satirized how the real condition of war compared to the glamorized propaganda by mocking the Drill training and the military recruitment.
+- It maybe was even Inverted for some cartoons.
+Donald Gets Drafted, for example, actually satirized how the real condition of enlistment and training compared to the glamorized propaganda by mocking Don's awful experience in boot camp after being enticed by military recruitment.

-- Since the U.S. didn't have a separate Air Force at the time, it makes sense that Donald was in the Army, hoping to get assigned to the Army Air Forces, which he actually does in one short.
+- This could also be why he tends to end up in the Army, when the Navy, or the Marines might have been a better place to make use of the services of an anthropomorphic waterfowl.
+Since the U.S. didn't have a separate Air Force at the time, it makes sense that Donald was in the Army, hoping to get assigned to the Army Air Forces, which he actually does in one short.

 - Similarly to the Bugs Bunny example below, these cartoons actually got recognized by the real-life United States Military; on his 50th birthday, Donald Duck was officially promoted to the rank of Buck Sergeant in the army and given an honorable discharge.
 It was also integrated into the stories, as Donald once had to leave the Nephews with Scrooge when he had to serve the country.

 - In a dark twist, Donald's involvement in wartime cartoons turns out to have an effect on his character and personality.
 In one comic that revisits his sleepwalking problem, his nephews tried to wake him from his sleepwalking with a firecracker prank.
 He promptly has a PTSD flashback, perceives the firecrackers as a Japanese minefield, and freaks out, having a violent episode that results in the nephews fleeing to the garden outside.